 - First day “To Do” items

 Training is more about the details

-BEST PRACTICES, PART 1: Before Day 1
+Best Practices: Before Day 1

-1. A mobile-first, self-guided experience
+1. An automated, self-guided experience

-2. A genuine welcome from the boss
+2. A warm welcome from the boss

-3. A zero-redundancy experience with onboarding forms
+3. An optimal experience with onboarding forms

-4. An enthusiastic greeting from the team
+4. An enthusiastic team “hello”

-BEST PRACTICES, PART 2: Day 1 & beyond
+Best Practices: Day 1 & beyond

 5. A fantastic & fun first day